= Access Restricted

 Congress and the federal agencies must exercise caution in ensuring that efforts to establish and maintain an environment protecting consumers from unfair, deceptive, or abusive acts or practices does not unnecessarily impede community banks’ ability to respond flexibly to changing markets and consumer needs.
 A well-informed consumer has the ability to shop with his or her feet, a free-market factor that benefits community banks that thrive on successful relationship banking.

-Staff contacts: Viveca Ware, Elizabeth Eurgubian, Cary Whaley
+Staff Contacts: Viveca Ware, Elizabeth Eurgubian, Aaron Stetter, Cary Whaley

 Return to ICBA Policy Resolutions